orbs-network/pbft-typescript/README.md

 ## None Blockers

 - [!] suggest block in new-view (inside PP), with proofs from other nodes.
-  - [ ] PrePrepare Compare given blockHash with the hash of the given block:
+  - [V] PrePrepare Compare given blockHash with the hash of the given block
   - [ ] Storage - store payloads
   - [ ] GetLatestPreparedProof from storage
   - [ ] sign messages